 To get to this page, log into Wealthica and click on “add-ons” then click on “Performance Report” in the drop down box.
 You’ll be able to see how your portfolio compares to the S&P/TSX and the S&P 500 (but it doesn’t include the dividends).

-You can read my Wealthica review here if you’re interested in it– it’s free to sign up for!
+You can read my Wealthica review here if you’re interested in it.

 I love it as it works especially well with my Questrade accounts because of the API access and the graphing capabilities of Wealthica are much better than what you would just get with Questrade.

 Passiv also gives you very detailed information about your dividend income and Passiv Elite is free for Questrade users.You can even see your time-weighted returns for the past 12 months or year to date.
 It also breaks down exactly how many dividends you received from with companies or ETFs month by month into a pretty colour coded format.